apache/gravitino/docs/manage-metalake-using-gravitino.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page introduces how to manage metalake by Gravitino.
+This page introduces how to manage metalake by Apache Gravitino.
 Metalake is a tenant-like concept in Gravitino, all the catalogs, users and roles are under a metalake.
 Typically, a metalake is mapping to a organization or a company.